What is NZ Super? Everything You Need to Know

 What about my KiwiSaver savings?

 Once you hit retirement age, you are eligible to withdraw savings from KiwiSaver.
-It’s a common misconception that you have to withdraw all your KiwiSaver money when you turn 65 – but you don’t.
+It’s a common misconception that you have to withdraw all your KiwiSaver money when you turn 65.
 Many providers allow you to keep your KiwiSaver account open and to make regular smaller withdrawals.

 The beauty of still being in KiwiSaver over the age of 65 is that your investments can carry on working for you.
 To make the most of your KiwiSaver savings, double check that you are enrolled in the right type of KiwiSaver fund that suits your needs.